 The changes to the Age Pension can affect pensioners in a number of ways.
 To find out more about the likely impact of these changes on your entitlements and to explore strategies to help reduce the impact, speak to your independent financial adviser at Priority1 Wealth Management Group.

-Based on information released by the Government and can be found at – http://www.liberal.org.au/latest-news/2015/05/07/fairer-access-more-sustainable-pension.
+Based on information released by the Government and can be found at – http://www.liberal.org.au/latest-news/2015/05/07/fairer-access-more-sustainable-pension (no longer available).
 The chart also assumes all assets are financial assets subject to deeming.